alire-project/deepend/README.txt

 independent pools, or they may be chained together in order to extend the lifetime of child pools to that of the lifetime of the root parent pool.

-Deepend is a binding to the Apache Runtime Pools implementation.

 Rather than deallocate items individually which is error prone and subceptable to memory leaks and other memory issues, a subpool can be freed all at once automatically when the pool object goes out of scope.